 There are techniques you can learn and apply that will help to ease the feelings of distress associated with traumatic experiences.
-The following techniques will provide the best results when applied over time, so don’t give up if you don’t start to feel results immediately.
-Staying well takes time and effort - practice these techniques regularly and often for the best results.
+The following techniques will provide the best results when applied over time, so don’t give up if you don’t start to see results immediately.
+Staying well takes time and effort - click and practice these techniques regularly and often for the best results.

-Self soothing - This technique helps you to calm and relax yourself.
-By incorporating a strong focus on your sensory experience and thought patterns, over time you can develop strategies for remaining calm during stress.
+This technique helps you to calm and relax yourself.
+By incorporating a strong focus on your sensory experience and thought patterns, over time, you can develop strategies for remaining calm during stress.

 Coping with cravings